jamesstringerparsec/Easy-GPU-PV/README.md

 - This script will fail in newer versions of Powershell due to the add-type function call, but it will work correctly in Powershell ISE running as Administrator.
 - A display or HDMI dummy dongle must be plugged into the GPU to allow Parsec to capture the screen.
 - The screen may go black for times up to 10 seconds in sitautions when UAC prompts appear, applications go in and out of fullscreen and when you switch between video codecs in Parsec - not really sure why this happens, it's unique to GPU-P machines and seems to recover faster at 1280x720.
+- Vulkan renderer is unavilable and GL games may or may not work.